 How does Profitus work and what should investors know and consider when investing on the plaform?
 In the following sections of my Profitus review you will find all the necessary information that you need.

-Loan Offering on Profitus
+Loan Offering

 Profitus offers two types of business loans on their platform.

 It is important to note that Profitus acts as an intermediary between borrowers and investors.
-This means that the credit agreements are made with the borrower and not with the platform.
+This means the credit agreements are made with the borrower and not with the platform.
 So if Profitus had to file for insolvency, the receivables would continue to exist.

 The loan terms are between 3 and 36 months.
 The loan-to-value ratio (LTV) is 56%.

 The majority of the loans offered on Profitus come from the Lithuanian home market.
-In terms of geographic expansion, the company plans to add Spanish loans to its portfolio in the near future, in addition to the two Baltic countries Estonia and Latvia.
+In terms of geographic expansion, the company plans to add Spanish loans to its portfolio in the future, in addition to the two Baltic countries Estonia and Latvia.

 Costs and Fees